KxSystems/kx-vscode/README.md

 Use this extension to:

 - Predict and complete q syntax in a q session or within an instance of kdb Insights Enterprise
-- Execute a line of q code, a section of q code or a file of q code in a q session
+- Execute a line of q code, a section of q code, or a file of q code in a q session
-- Execute q code from within kdb Insights Enterprise FIXME more needed here
+- Execute q code from within kdb Insights Enterprise
-- View results FIXME more needed here
+- View results

-## Getting Started
+## Getting started

-The kdb VS Code extension provides a workflow to install q and allow the runtime management of q processes from with Visual Studio Code
+The kdb VS Code extension provides a workflow to install q and to allow the runtime management of q processes from with VS Code.

-With the Visual Studio Code exension you can
+With the kdb VS Code extension you can:

 1. Install q
 1. Start q
-1. Configure connections between Visual Studio Code and q or kdb Insights Enterprise
+1. Configure connections between VS Code and q or kdb Insights Enterprise
-1. Connect Visual Studio Code to q or kdb Insights Enterprise
+1. Connect VS Code to q or kdb Insights Enterprise

 **If you already have q installed locally**